seleniumbase/SeleniumBase/seleniumbase/masterqa/ReadMe.md

 # MasterQA

-### MasterQA combines SeleniumBase automation with manual verification to greatly improve the productivity and sanity of QA teams.
+### MasterQA combines SeleniumBase automation with manual verification to greatly improve the productivity and sanity of QA teams. (**Works only for Chrome right now.**)

 ![](http://cdn2.hubspot.net/hubfs/100006/images/masterqa_gif.gif "MasterQA")